caocmai/giphy-search-ios/README.md

 # Giphy-Search-iOS
-Make School's tutorial on fetching and displaying gifs as an iOS app
+Make School's iOS app tutorial on fetching and displaying gifs.

 ## About
-The purpose of this tutorial is to learn about fetching data from the [Giphy API](https://developers.giphy.com/)
+The purpose of this tutorial is to learn about fetching gifs data from the [Giphy API](https://developers.giphy.com/) and displaying the fetched gifs in the iOS app.

 ### Features
 * Search Screen - input desired gifs to search for